Ontario’s Kids and Families Can’t Wait.

 OUR PRE-BUDGET SUBMISSION

 An entire generation of kids is at risk if they don’t receive the mental health care they so urgently need.
-Prior to the pandemic, over 28,000 Ontario children and youth were waiting up to 2.5 years for mental health care.
+At last count, over 28,000 Ontario children and youth were waiting an average of 9 months across the province, and in some worst-case scenarios they are waiting up to 2.5 years.

 NOW MORE THAN EVER, #KIDSCANTWAIT FOR MENTAL HEALTH CARE